-Although your health record is the physical property of RRHS, the information belongs to you.
+Although your health record is the physical property of Rutland Regional, the information belongs to you.
 You have the right to:

-- Request additional restrictions on uses and disclosures of your health information, however, RRHS is not required to agree to any such request
+- Request additional restrictions on uses and disclosures of your health information, however, Rutland Regional is not required to agree to any such request.

 - Request that we send you confidential communications of protected health information by alternative means or to alternative locations.
 This request must be in writing.

-- Inspect and obtain a copy of your health record.
-Contact the Correspondence Section of the Medical Record Department for instructions on how to do this.
+- Inspect and obtain a paper or electronic copy of your health record.
+Contact the Correspondence Section of the Health Information Services for instructions on how to do this.

-- Obtain an accounting of disclosures of your health information made after April 13, 2003, for purposes other than treatment, payment and health care operations.
-A request for an accounting of disclosures must be in writing and directed to the Chief Privacy Officer at RRHS.
+- Obtain an accounting of disclosures of your health information made after April 13, 2003, for purposes other than treatment, payment and healthcare operations.
+A request for an accounting of disclosures must be in writing and directed to the Chief Privacy Officer at Rutland Regional.